sparsonslab/python-resume/README.md

 In this repository I have written an class ([`Query`](resume/query/query.py)) that does the parsing outlined in McGuire.
 This is an abstract base class.
 It can be inherited from to implement the same PubMed-like query interface for different kinds of database.  [`ObjectListQuery(Query)`](resume/query/objectlistquery.py) is used to query a list of objects of any type (class objects, dictionaries, etc.).
 Fields are added simply, with a one-line specification. [`SQLQuery(Query)`](resume/query/sqlquery.py) is used to generate SQL queries.
-You can write your own subclass!
+You can write your own subclass! `Query` is a  [data access object](https://en.wikipedia.org/wiki/Data_access_object) (DAO) - it provides access to a database abstracted from the details of any particular database type.

 ----
 (C) Copyright 2017-2024 Sean Parsons, Cambridge, UK.